BioinformaticsLabAtMUN/sRNARFTarget/README.md

   ## Introduction

-    This repository contains all the codes, data, results and supplementary files related to the 'sRNARFTarget' program for sRNA target prediction. sRNARFTarget can be run for any number of sRNAs and mRNAs at a time.
+    This repository contains all the codes, data, results and supplementary files related to the 'sRNARFTarget' program for sRNA target prediction.

   ## Instructions to run sRNARFTarget